0cjs/sedoc/ee/6502/routines.md

   avoid executing a subroutine, preserving the address, though one must be careful if the subroutine returned flags.

+### Autoamtic Long JMP vs. Short BRA

+Create macros `JEQ`, `JNE`, `JCC` etc. that assemble to the equivalent `BEQ` etc. instruction if the branch is in range for it, otherwise assemble to the opposite branch jumping over a `JMP`:

+    │ JNE target │    │ BNE target │       │       BEQ .skip  │
+    │            │ →  │            │  or   │       JMP target │
+    │            │    │            │       │ .skip            │

 ### Detecting 6502 vs. 65C02

 Without undefined opcodes ([BDD on 6502.org][6f p73063]):